JairoPJM/e-com-13/README.md

 - [License](#license)

 ## Installation
-Step 1: First clone the repo
+-Step 1: First clone the repo
-step 2: Run npm I to install all the dependencies step 3: source the databases with mysql step 4: create a .env file with DB_NAME,DB_USER,and DB_PW step 5: run node seeds and then run npm start to start the application fully
+-step 2: Run npm I to install all the dependencies -step 3: source the databases with mysql
+-step 4: create a .env file with DB_NAME,DB_USER,and DB_PW
+-step 5: run node seeds and then run npm start to start the application fully
 ## Usage 💡
 https://user-images.githubusercontent.com/111899130/229890866-db089e76-7931-4c32-a9e4-4b81409ffe69.mp4